-The idea of open data and the rise of the cloud have changed the way data can be collected, stored, accessed and used worldwide.
+The idea of open data and the rise of cloud computing have changed the way data can be collected, stored, accessed and used worldwide.
 Collaboration is possible in new and exciting ways.
 Data sharing is faster and more efficient than ever before.

 The National Aeronautics and Space Administration (NASA) makes all of their data available to anyone who wants to access it — a revolutionary idea from one of the world’s smartest, most technologically advanced institutions.

 NASA’s commitment to open data and the specific steps they take to enhance the impact of that commitment — ensuring accessibility, migrating to the cloud, developing strategic partnerships and crowdsourcing innovations from the scientific community — are advancing science, solving global problems and ultimately changing the world for the better.

 This simple idea is the core of NASA’s Earth Science Data Systems (ESDS) Program, charged with overseeing the full journey (acquisition, processing and distribution) of Earth science data collected via NASA research, missions and initiatives.

 Since 1994, NASA Earth science data has been available to the public for any purpose.
 It was a revolutionary idea at the time (and in some ways still is) considering that it could be argued NASA’s technological and intellectual capabilities far surpass every other organization in the scientific field.

 The idea of sharing data for societal benefit versus keeping cards close to the chest to preserve intellectual property and other financial opportunities goes against the grain of how most tech-based organizations operate.